 7. Painting and drawing people live or from photos

 12. Painting a setting

 This class will present more advanced drawing projects for students who have mastered the basics and are ready to explore their own creative sensibility and further develop their skill and the expressive potential of drawing.

 This class will present more advanced drawing projects for students who have mastered the basics and are ready to explore their own creative sensibility and further develop their skill and the expressive potential of painting.

 This class will begin with the study of the human skull and the basic bones and muscles of the face and neck- a crucial underpinning to drawing a good portrait.
 The students will proceed to learning about the basic proportions and planes of the face.

 Drawing as a way of seeing is explored through a series of free hand exercises, thereby developing one’s landscape painting abilities.
 Students of all levels will have the opportunity to hone their hand skills and sharpen their artist’s eye in articulating forms in the landscape.
 Students will be instructed in color theory and the principles of good landscape composition.

 Distance Learning Drawing Class

-All online studio sessions are 1 hour and the fee per session is $75, extended over a six month period.
-After initial one on one discussion and review of your current skills, students will commit to three, six nine or twelve sessions in advance.
+All online studio sessions are 1 hour and the fee per session is $75, extended over three session, six sessions, nine sessions or twelve session.
+After initial one-on-one discussion and review of your current skills, students will commit to minimum three sessions, payable in advance.
+Six, nine or twelve sessions can be determined later and paid over time.
 Payment will be made in advance for the three session course.
-Six or more sessions can be paid over the length of the individualized course.
-Please send an email with your name, address and what you would like to achieve with your artwork to: email@example.com
+Please send an email with your name, address and what you would like to achieve with your artwork: